 Júlia Oliveira Souza (C’24) is an International Relations & Spanish double major with a minor in Data Science.
 Throughout her academic career, her interests have revolved around Latin American studies, the rise and fall of democratic processes, and the historical effects of colonialism.
-With the World Politics Data Lab, Júlia hopes to conduct a textual analysis of historical speeches on the United Nation’s general assembly.
-Her project involves searching for patterns in authoritarian governments’ discourse and comparing them to those of failing democracies.
+With the World Politics Data Lab, Júlia hopes to conduct a textual analysis of speeches delivered at the United Nations General Assembly’s General Debate.
 Once she has completed her undergraduate studies, Júlia hopes to pursue a Ph.D. in International Relations.

 Jeehae G. Park (C’23) graduated from Drew University in May 2023.
 She majored in Political Science and minored in Law, Justice, and Society.
 Jeehae took a breadth of courses in political science and international relations and is interested in researching topics on war and peace, democratization, and the effects and aftermaths of imperialism and colonialism.
 She has also completed research on the racialization and political participation of Asian Americans.
 With the World Politics Data Lab, Jeehae analyzed the veto patterns of the permanent members of the United Nations Security Council.